Skip to content

 The Research, Data and Thematic (RDT) team at HMI Prisons is made up of 12 researchers.
 Nearly all belong to the Government Social Research Service, a professional body for social researchers in government.

 We have been conducting prisoner and detainee surveys for over 20 years.
-This has generated a unique database of historic survey data from at least 100,000 respondents, with more than 10 million analysable responses.
+This has generated a unique database of historic survey data from over 100,000 respondents, with more than 10 million analysable responses.